-- Significant landscape and visual impacts, recognising that such impacts are to be expected for some forms of renewable energy.
-Where impacts are localised and/or appropriate design mitigation has been applied, they will generally be considered to be acceptable. - Effects on biodiversity, including impacts on birds, with particular reference to European sites and other national and local designations. - Impacts on the historic environment. - Effects on hydrology, the water environment, flood risk and groundwater dependent terrestrial ecosystems. - Impacts on trees, forests and woodlands.
+- Landscape and visual impacts; - Impact on wild land; - Impacts on carbon rich soils, deep peat and peatland habitats and proposals for the re-use of peat; - Effects on natural heritage, including birds, with particular reference to European sites and other national and local designations. - Impacts on all aspects of the historic environment including setting; - Effects on hydrology, the water environment, flood risk and groundwater dependent terrestrial ecosystems; - Impacts on forestry and woodlands; - Impact of proposals to manage forest removal and forest waste.